dymmond/databasez/README.md

 ```

 Check out the documentation on [making database queries](https://databasez.tarsild.io/queries/)
-for examples of how to start using databases together with SQLAlchemy core expressions.
+for examples of how to start using databasez together with SQLAlchemy core expressions.

 [sqlalchemy-core]: https://docs.sqlalchemy.org/en/latest/core/